 I think the Kartum should be developed as an open and common platform used by grocery stores from around the world so it would work wherever you shop.
 The electric cart is not mandatory since most tasks could be accomplished by a simple computer attached to a conventional cart.
 Plenty of ideas come to mind about the Internet of Things and the connectivity of this app with other devices (like your fridge, scale, exercising machines, family grocery list, etc.), but this app and cart is a great place to start.

-I would like to thank Xavier Gordillo who created the images of the Kartum concept.
+The Kartum concept was imagined in September 2015 by Charles Bombardier and the images were created by Xavier Gordillo.
 Xavier lives near Blansko, Czech Republic.
 He studied Car Design at the Europe Design Institute (IED), and he works as a Freelance Industrial Designer.
 Xavier also created the images of the Pixi transparent bus and the Mujïn autonomous stroller.